-We're in a public health crisis and neighbors in Ridgewood, Queens and surrounding neighborhoods are coming together
+We're in a public health crisis and neighbors in Ridgewood, Queens and surrounding neighborhoods are coming together.
+We need your support to make this work possible.

 The Ridgewood Mutual Aid Network (RMAN) was formed when organizers with the Ridgewood Tenants Union (RTU) put out a call for volunteers in the neighborhood to come together and support other neighbors in need during the COVID 19 pandemic.
 The Ridgewood Tenants Union is an anti-gentrification, independent and tenant-led housing rights group run by volunteers that was formed in 2014 to build tenant power and fight displacement in a neighborhood long controlled by homeowners and the politicians that advocate solely for them.